Gupta5804/Gimp_Plugin/README.md

 1. Open C:\Users\ `Your User` \ rawble_products.py   in a editor.
 2. Add the product Name at the end of the list at line 147 .(may change)
 3. Add the address of the Form by copying the last elif code and change the option number.
-4. Add the image file of size approx 330x397 in .gimp-2.8\form folder.
+4. Add the image file of any size in .gimp-2.8\form folder.